CSMdevs/ARscapeRoom/README.md

 ### Getting Started

 To open this project you need [Unity](https://unity3d.com) 2017.3.0 or up with Vuforia and iOS build support included.
+If you want to try you can try to build for Android or Windows Phone, but we cannot guarantee it to be working.

 ### Requirements
 iPhone, iPad or iPod with iOS 9 or higher.